endatabas/endb-book/src/sql/data_types.md

 SELECT 2001-01-02 - 2001-01-01;
 ```

-Intervals literals can also be constructed with
+Intervals literals can be constructed with
 [ISO 8601 syntax](https://en.wikipedia.org/wiki/ISO_8601#Time_intervals):

 * `PT12H30M5S`
 * `P1Y2M10DT2H30M`

+Interval literals can also be constructed with
+the classic SQL intervals DSL:

+* `INTERVAL '1-2' YEAR TO MONTH`
+* `INTERVAL '0 12:34:56.789' DAY TO SECOND`

 ## BLOB